reshinto/Automate_Building_Projects/readme.md

             * Values must be a list of Strings, which are the file and or folder with file names.
         * templateDict in projectCreate.py can be updated if adding data to a new file is required.
             * Key must be the file or folder with file name.
+                * If tutorial html projects are created, all filenames will be named as project name by default.
+            * Value is the function name, which must be created and returned with the desired data to be stored.
+        * htmlDict in projectCreate.py must be updated to create the desirable template for the html file.
+            * Keys must be similar to menuDict.
             * Value is the function name, which must be created and returned with the desired data to be stored.
         * gitignoreDict in projectCreate.py must be updated to ignore the unwanted files.
             * Key must be similar to menuDict.